17th Century Almanac for March – open fields & enclosure

 In theory, each field strip was an acre of land.
 It was 220 yards long (equivalent to 40 rods or one eighth of an English mile).
 This was the distance a pair of oxen could drag a plough through the ground in one draw before they needed to pause.
 It was known as an ‘acre length’ or furlong – literally a ‘furrow-length’.
 Each strip was 22 yards wide (four rods or one chain).
 This is still the length of a cricket wicket today.

 Within the crop rotation, the first and most important field was sown with winter wheat or rye.
 This was the key cash crop, the crop that provided wheat to make bread to feed rich and poor alike.
 The second field was planted with spring crops, a mixture of barley, rye, peas and beans.
-The last field was left fallow to be grazed and dunged by sheep and allowed to recover before being sown with wheat the following autumn.
+The last field was left fallow to be grazed and dunged by sheep, then allowed to recover before being sown with wheat the following autumn.

 Cattle grazed collectively on the meadows in spring before moving to the poorer commons over the summer months.
 The meadows and headlands were turned over to make hay for winter feed in early summer.
 The woods provided fuel and raw material for manufacturing everything from ships to spindles and spoons.
 Each cottage occupied a half-acre croft that included barn or byre, garden and farm yard.